buildstar-online/gcp-tf-starter/README.md

 # GCP Starter-Project Template (WiP)

-Creates all the basic terraform resources + GHA workflows needed for a new GCP terraform project + a Virtual Machine or Kubernetes Cluster.
+Create and manage all the basic resources needed for a new GCP project using Terraform and Github Actions.
+Supports Virtual Machines and/or Kubernetes.
 Clone this repo and follow allong to get quickly bootsrap your own GCP project.

 Modules in use:
 - [modules-gcp-tf-base](https://github.com/cloudymax/modules-gcp-tf-base)